ConnectedLib/connectedlib10/modules/mentoring/section-6-3.md

 subsection: six-three
 ---

 A process for the closure of longer term mentoring relationships may be evaluated early on in the planning.
-Certain youth may be affected by an abrupt closure (DuBois & Karcher, 2013).
+Certain youth may be affected by an abrupt closure.<sup><a name="1" href="#fn1">1</a></sup>
 Here are a few ways to prepare for and close out a mentoring experience:

-Raise the issue of closure early on to introduce endings as a normal phase of the mentoring process (DuBois & Karcher, 2013).
+Raise the issue of closure early on to introduce endings as a normal phase of the mentoring process<sup><a name="1" href="#fn1">1</a></sup>

 Set clear guidelines for mentors on their expectations after the mentoring program ends